 Should I print documents?

 Printing critical documents is a useful backup if your phone or data fails.
+At minimum, keep offline screenshots of your hotel address, onward ticket, and passport page.

 Sources and Verification